And there it is. The question I get asked all the time: IS YOGA ENOUGH: to stay fit, to lose weight, to keep the weight

 What looks fit to me might not be your definition, so that’s something to consider when setting your goals.
 Yoga might be enough for you, but age, body type, and metabolism should also be driving factors in your workout routine.

 Notice I say “body type” as in: the type of body you have and how it uniquely processes food and exercise, not a picture of someone else’s body via a magazine or IG profile etc etc etc.

 One of the best things we can do when creating our workout routine is to not compare our bodies to another’s.
 No two bodies are created equal or identical, and yet we’re all uniquely lovely in our own ways.
 I have clients tell me they want “a yoga body.”
 What the hell is a yoga body?
 I know, I know…it’s supposed to be that lovely, luxuriously lean body we all dream about, but frankly I know like zero real life yoginis that have that build.
 Well, wait, I know two, and they’re both gorgeous gay men with bods to die for, but you get my point.
 Kino MacGregor is one of the most famous yoginis out there.
 She’s crazy strong and very muscular, but she doesn’t have a “dainty” build.
 Rachel Brathen (Yoga Girl) is gorgeous, but she’s not a microscopic stick.
-One of my dear friends is “plus sized” (I get annoyed by that term…like what’s plus sized?
-She has a body, and a lovely one at that) and she’s stunning, strong, and even more limber than the average IG yoga model.
+One of my dear friends is super curvy and full-figured.
+She’s stunning, strong, and even more limber than the average IG yoga model.
 So let’s be kind to each other’s bodies and neither compare nor criticize.
 Let’s be kind to our own body and follow the same rule.

 A good place to start in your fitness routine is to figure out your body type and build your regimen from there.
 There are three body types, and we get dealt our cards in utero as a baby.
 It’s crazy fascinating, but also depressing, since we get what we get and that’s life.
 THANKS, PHYSIOLOGY!
 Fight it or embrace it, nature is a beautiful thing.